 - Higher rankings on Google Search and better conversions.

 Benefits of using RabbitLoader:

 Caching is the process of storing frequently accessed data or assets in a temporary storage space for faster access and retrieval.
 RabbitLoader does this automatically, and one doesn’t need to use any separate plugin for caching when using RabbitLoader.

-It stores the website’s assets in the cache memory, which means that the browser does not have to fetch them again from the server, resulting in faster page loads and a better user experience.
+It stores the website’s assets in the nearest cache servers, which means that the browser does not have to fetch them again from the server, resulting in faster page loads and a better user experience.

 When a user visits a webpage for the first time, their browser downloads all the necessary assets, including images, from the server.
 The browser stores these images in a cache so that it can access them quickly if the user visits the same webpage again.

 RabbitLoader does all this automatically, improving the performance of a website by reducing the load time of images, resulting in a better user experience.

 RabbitLoader automatically ensures that the assets are cached for the right amount of time.
 This reduces the number of requests the browser makes to the server, reducing the load on the server and improving the overall performance of the website.